Sooraj-beep/Sooraj-beep.github.io/content/_index.md

           date_start: '2022-05-01'
           date_end: '2022-08-01'
           description: |2-
-              * Created a website allowing clients to define and manage customer cohorts, facilitating personalized recommendations.
+              * Developed a service that allows clients to define customer cohorts used for product recommendations.
-              * Engineered API endpoints for handling CRUD requests saving 36,000 hours and $1.6 million annually.
+              * Wrote API specifications using Smithy and Java and deployed them using AWS Lambda and API Gateway.
-              * Implemented authentication, authorization, and input validation to ensure app security and robustness.
+              * Designed a dashboard using React and TypeScript for external clients to interact with API endpoints.
-              * Collaborated with colleagues to ensure client requirements were met, assuming full ownership of the project from initial design to successful implementation.
+              * Implemented authentication and input validation to ensure app robustness and security.

         - title: Cmputer Science Co-op
           company: Interface Fluidics Limited